isblab/desmosome/scripts/README.md

 ### Custom Module

 `custom_imp_module`: Contains the custom IMP module, "Desmosome", that contains C++ implementations of certain restraints (Cylinder and Immuno-EM).
 These files are located in `src` as `CylinderLocalizationRestraint` and `SingleAxisMinGaussianRestraint` (the other files are either used in auxiliary runs or not used for modeling).
 The `tests` contains some unit-tests for the same implementations.
 Compiling IMP with this module is necessary to run the subsequent scripts.
 See the instructions for compilation see the [official guide](https://integrativemodeling.org/nightly/doc/manual/installation.html).
+Also see `auto_compile.sh` and `install_all.sh` in `utils_helpers_archive`.

 ----